onlyjazz/flask-docs/docs/apiflows.md

 and you want to save some data to Flask.

-Pre-requisites:
+*Pre-requisites:*
-In order to insert data you wil have previously created  entities in the Flask data model:
+In order to insert data you wil have already created  entities in the Flask data model:
 Study, Site, Event, Form (CRF).

-1. You have a Form (for example, a daily Quality of life diary) or a connected wearable that uses the phone app to send data (for example hours of sleep) to Flask.
-Items in the Form you use correspond to the the data items that you want to save from your app.

-2. You have a 'customer admin' role user credentials in your Flask customer account;
+1. You will need a 'customer admin' role user in your Flask customer account;
 (Your Flask customer admin can set you up with one of these).
 The credentials are an email and password.

+2. You then create a Form.
+Items in the Form  correspond to the data items that you want to save from your app.

+Let's say you have a daily Quality of life Form with a field for hours of sleep.
+You can make a form on your Mobile app with the field and when the user saves the form on the app, you save the data in Flask.
+Alternatively, if your app does sleep tracking, you can take hours of sleep you tracked and save it to Flask every day at 10:00.

-3. Your app sends The data items you send via the API populating the Form data items  as key-value pairs.
+3. Your app sends the data to the Flask API as key-value pairs.
 See below.

 TIP:  Flask Forms automatically names the item variables; you will probably want to reset variable names to something friendly like PATIENT_AGE or PATIENT_GENDER_CODE.